 Training your team's customer service skills is the most common training for any organization.
 Even if you have an excellent product and industry knowledge, agents must be trained for the right set of skills.

-Below are just a few essential skills which are expected from customer support or service representatives:
+Below are just a few essential skills that customer support or service representatives should display:

 If you're looking for more skills to master, read our full list of customer support skills.